Homemade Tres Leches Cake Recipe

 - Remove the mixing bowl and add in the sifted dry ingredients in two batches and fold using a rubber spatula until completely mixed in.

-- Transfer the batter to a 13×9 casserole dish that has been sprayed with no-stick spray and bake at 350° for 35-40 minutes or until browned on top and firm in the center.
+- Transfer the batter to a 13×9 casserole dish sprayed with non-stick spray and bake at 350° for 35-40 minutes or until browned on top and firm in the center.

 - Remove the pan and completely cool to room temperature.